 You’ve probably figured out all of your essential wedding eats, like hors d’oeuvres for cocktail hour, the main meal and dessert.
-But here’s the thing, cake doesn’t need to be the last thing you serve at your reception.
-Late night snacks will help fuel your friends and family to party all night long, so if you want your wedding going until the crack of dawn, they’re pretty much mandatory.
+But here’s the thing, wedding cake doesn’t need to be the last thing you serve at your reception.
+Late-night snacks will help fuel your friends and family to party all night long, so if you want your wedding going until the crack of dawn, they’re pretty much mandatory.

-Here are a few tips for serving late night snacks at your wedding.
+Here are a few tips for serving late-night snacks at your wedding.

-They can be sweet or savory
+They can be sweet or savoury

-There are no real rules about what type of dishes you should be serving for late night snacks, so go with your gut.
+There are no real rules about what type of dishes you should be serving for late-night snacks, so go with your gut.
 Think a sugar high would really benefit your friends and family after a bit of dancing?
 Go s’mores or tarts.
 Want to give them the gift of something a bit more savoury?
 Think about what you’d order on a night out, and go with that (pizza, fried chicken and falafel are all fan faves).
 Remember, you can always do a bit of both.

 They don’t have to be elaborate

 Your guests have probably indulged in a few drinks at this point and have been dancing for a couple of hours, so the promise of any food should put a smile on their face.
 Don’t feel the need to impress them with crazy charcuterie boards or fancy shmancy caviar dishes.
 In fact, you probably want to go for something on the other end of the food spectrum.
-Eats like burgers or easy to grab options like cones filled with popcorn should do the trick.
+Eats like burgers or easy to grab options like popcorn or pretzels should do the trick.

 They shouldn’t act as a second dinner